 4. Art work– The talented artist behind Heart Box Studio creates beautiful artwork that does not focus solely on grief but highlights it often.

-5. Memory Box– There are personalized memory boxes you can order but there are also pretty boxes you can purchase anywhere.
+5. Memory Box– There are personalized memory boxes you can find almost anywhere.
 After you lose a baby there can be so few precious things to keep, giving someone a beautiful place to keep them is such a thoughtful gift.
+Here’s one of my favorites, the shop also does a version of this in blue.

 6. Entwined ring– Unfortunately, multiple pregnancies are at a higher risk of loss.
 If you know someone who has lost one or more in a set of twins or triplets these rings from Nelle and Lizzy are perfect.
 I have one entwining the names of my triplets and I couldn’t love it more.